 Move the selected object forward by one layer.
 The selected object becomes the back object in the new layer.
+In an animation document, this option is MOVE TO NEXT FRAME.

 Bring to Front (Arrange control bar or Ctrl+F)

 Or right click and choose ARRANGE > BRING TO FRONT.